 Manuel used three connected Raspberry Pi computers to demonstrate how lightweight and fast the Akka toolkit is.
 He then got our team up-to-speed on the technology and supported us while we developed and successfully implemented our new system with Akka.
-In this critical process, his expertise with distributed software was invaluable to us.
+In this critical process, his expertise with distributed systems was invaluable to us.

 Manuel recently delivered one of his courses at Deveryware to help our development team get on track with Akka for Java.
 It makes things a lot easier that Manuel also offers his workshops in French, and the whole team made a lot of progress during the training.

 I especially appreciate Manuel’s flexibility and the work he put into making the training a perfect fit for us.
 He even went out of his way to accommodate our scheduling problems so that all our developers could attend the course.

 There are currently no upcoming talks, please check back soon.

 Subscribe to my mailing-list and get a free chapter of my book.